-If you’re looking to get started with a new technology business, it’s good to have a clear focus on what exactly you want to achieve.
+If you’re looking to start a new technology business, it’s good to clearly focus on what you want to achieve.

 Many IT professionals “set up shop” with only a vague idea of a business model, eager to grab any IT-related work that may come their way.
 While this may help to get them off the ground, it doesn’t make for a sustainable (or necessarily enjoyable) business further down the line.